IgorAdamovic/ChatApp/README.md

 ## About the project

 Fully responsive, mobile-friendly chat application made for internal use of <a href="https://www.recognite.co.uk/">Recognite Ltd</a>.
-This app is still in development stage.
+This app is still in development stage, but has

 ## Firebase setup